bejjup/gvsu-cis350/docs/Proposal.md

 Porting to iOS will be new.

-Those are the only forseable problems that we have been able to come up with so far.
+Those are theonly forseable problems that we have been able to come up with so far.
 It's hard to know the issues ahead when dealing with a new language and platform.

+## Project Features

+### Essential Features

+    * questionnaire
+    * ability to send notifications
+    * visual interface
+    * settings page

+### Nonessential Features

+    * Login feature
+    * 2 factor authentication
+    * list of workout plans
+    * homepage to check stats